WebHare/runkit/README.md

 ### Restoring a backup for development (OSX)
 Eg. to locally debug an issue with a server.
 This assumes you have runkit and WebHare's source tree installed.
-In the example the container is still named `demo` and the `demo.borg` credentials file is present
+In the example the container is still named `demo` and the `demo.borg` credentials file is present.

+Use `runkit restore-server` to create a new 'restored from backup' server (don't use `runkit create-server`).
 You can add `--nodocker` to `restore-server` and `launch-webhare.sh` to use your local WebHare source tree instead of docker containers.
 This will generally be faster if you've built a compatible version of WebHare for the data you're restoring.

 You can add the `--fast` option to `restore-server` to skip the restoration of logs and output.